Three ways to have more Hope

 But I've been afraid of hope.

 My logic was very rational.
-If you hope for something, and that thing doesn't turn out, it would be a big disappointment.
+If you hope for something, and that thing doesn't turn out, it will be a big disappointment.

 Rather than the "possibly" of being disappointed, I would guarantee my disappointment--by not allowing myself to hope.